codeready-toolchain/tarsy-bot/README.md

 oc whoami
 oc cluster-info

-# TARSy-bot will automatically use your current kubeconfig
+# TARSy will automatically use your current kubeconfig
 # Default location: ~/.kube/config or $KUBECONFIG
 ```